 How can I help raise awareness about lupus?

 You can help by participating in community events and sharing information on social media.
-Supporting organizations dedicated to lupus research and advocacy is also important.
+It is also important to support organizations dedicated to lupus research and advocacy.

 What resources are available for lupus patients?

 Resources include support organizations like the Lupus Foundation of America.
-There are also educational websites, online forums, and information about local specialists.
+Educational websites, online forums, and information about local specialists exist.